tdneuron/TDNeuron/README.md

 # TDNeuron

-Welcome to our website.
-Here you will find material related to implementing machine learning within [Derivative's TouchDesigner](https://www.derivative.ca/)
+Welcome to our repository.
+Here you will find material on how to us TDNeuron to implement machine learning within [Derivative's TouchDesigner](https://www.derivative.ca/)

 ## Why use TDNeuron?